Your Daily Pharma Scoop: Synergy Must Buy, RedHill Positive Data, CTMX-AMGN Collaboration

 Stocks in the news: Analysis

-Rigel Pharmaceuticals Inc. (RIGL) announced a phase 2 study of a treatment for patients with warm antibody autoimmune hemolytic anemia, or AIHA, met its main goal in stage 1 of the trial, sending its stock up 14% premarket.
+Rigel Pharmaceuticals Inc. (RIGL) announced a Phase 2 study of a treatment for patients with warm antibody autoimmune hemolytic anemia, or AIHA, met its main goal in stage 1 of the trial, sending its stock up 14% pre-market.
 The company said the two-stage study of fostamatinib met the pre-specified primary efficacy endpoint, which was defined as achieving a hemoglobin level of greater than 10 grams per decileter of blood and at least a 2 g/dl increase from baseline.
 The study aims to evaulate the safety and efficacy of fostamatinib in patients with the disease who have received at least one treatment but still suffer from anemia.
 There is no available treatment for warm antibody AIHA, which affects about 40,000 adults in the U.S. The disease is a rare, serious blood disorder, in which the immune system creates antibodies that destroy the body's own red blood cells.
 Rigel shares have gained 42% in 2017.

 RedHill Biopharma’s (RDHL) BEKINDA 12 mg Phase II study successfully met its primary endpoint, improving primary efficacy outcome of stool consistency by an absolute difference of 19.4% vs. placebo.
 RedHill intends to pursue Phase III studies with BEKINDA 12 mg and plans to meet with the FDA by early 2018 to discuss the path towards potential U.S. marketing approval.
 Irritable Bowel Syndrome IBS is one of the most common gastrointestinal disorders, affecting an estimated 30 million Americans, of which over 50% are cases of Diarrhea-Predominant Irritable Bowel Syndrome IBS-D; The U.S. market of IBS-D therapies grew by approximately 550% between 2013-2016.
 We recently covered RedHill in a moderately bullish article.